rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   Kuhn
     -   Paradigm shifts as a kind of pessimism
     -   Incommensurability: the language and theories of different paradigms cannot be translated into one another or rationally evaluated against one another.
-    -   Later Kuhn is more nuanced. [^Nola2007p6]
 -   Feyerabend
     -   "Anything goes"
     -   *Against Method* [^Feyerabend1974]
-    -   Like Kuhn, later Feyerabend is more nuanced.
-    -   Nola and Sankey argue that in later writings Feyerabend backtracked. [^Nola2007p5]
 -   McComas
     -   "Ten myths of science: Reexamining what we think about the nature of science" [^McComas1996]
     -   "The principal elements of the nature of science: Dispelling myths" [^McComas2002]